unleashit/npm-library/packages/forgotPassword/readme.md

 ### CSS

-Basic css can be imported: `import '@unleashit/forgot-password/dist/style.css';`, or you can pass in a custom CSS module.
+Basic namespaced (BEM) css can be imported: `import '@unleashit/forgot-password/dist/forgot-password.css'`.
+CSS Module support is baked in.
+If you use CSS Modules you can `import '@unleashit/forgot-password/dist/forgot-password.module.css'` or import your own custom module targeting the internal classes and pass to the `cssModuleStyles` prop.
 Please see CSS in the main readme of the repo for more info.

 ### API and Props